 Additionally, it is important to ensure that everyone in your office involved in the care is informed.
 From front desk staff to nurses to doctors, everyone should be up to date and aware of the status of care as relevant to their role.
 For a bereaved parent, it can be incredibly overwhelming and painful to have to retell the diagnosis, the most recent care received, and any other information that can be found in their chart to new front desk staff, nurses, and doctors.

 We understand and acknowledge how busy doctors and nurses can be.
 We know it can be difficult to remember or be on top of every detail for every patient, but taking a moment to review the chart or check in with other members of the care team before entering a consultation or appointment with these families is critical.
 This act of mindfulness and support has a major effect on the parents’ emotional well-being.
-Don’t underestimate the impact this can have.
+Do not underestimate the impact this can have.
 Parents want to feel supported and like their baby matters to you personally.
 You can provide that feeling by being well versed on the details of their case.

 In addition to communication and consistency, there are some other special considerations to review.

 When ultrasounds are conducted, consider allotting for extra time.
 In some cases, ultrasounds are the only time that the parents will get to see their baby or babies alive and moving.
 Allow for extra time so that these parents can engage with their baby and make memories.
 Additionally, consider providing extra sonogram photos or videos to take home as keepsakes.
-Ask the parents if they’d like sonograms of the baby’s profile, hands, feet, or any other feature.
+Ask the parents if they would like sonograms of the baby’s profile, hands, feet, or any other feature.

 When scheduling appointments or consultations with families carrying to term, block off longer time for them.
 This extra time allows for more in-depth prenatal counseling, discussion, questions, and planning.
 Every family may not need the extra time, but the act of making it available to them communicates that they are a priority and will be supported.